-The compliance officer is a key person in our industry where the volume of personal data handled is important, but are we fully aware about the responsibilities of the Compliance Officer?
-Let’s get more information about this specific role thanks to Katia our Compliance Officer.
+A compliance officer is a key person in our industry where the volume of personal data handled is important, but are we fully aware of the responsibilities of the Compliance Officer?
+Let’s get more information about this specific role thanks to Katia Lyubimova our Compliance Officer.

 Hi Katia, tell us more about yourself.
-How long have you been working as Compliance officer at iCOVER and what were your prior experiences in the legal and compliance field?
+How long have you been working as a Compliance Officer at iCOVER and what were your prior experiences in the legal and compliance field?

 What are the main responsibilities of a Compliance Officer?

-To successfully manage this, performing regular risk assessments, adequate trainings, monitoring/auditing and providing operational advice to teams, are fundamental.
+To successfully manage this, performing regular risk assessments, adequate training, monitoring/auditing, and providing operational advice to teams, are fundamental.

 Why is it so important to have a Compliance function within an organization?